 The Newmarket STR Bylaw

-The program is administered by Newmarket's Licensing division.
+The program is administered by Newmarket's Licensing Division.
 Licenses are issued for one year and must be renewed annually.
-For current application fees and renewal costs, contact licensing@newmarket.ca or call 905-895-5193 ext.
+For current license fees, contact licensing@newmarket.ca or call 905-953-5300 ext.
 2221.
-In 2026 the Town added the option to book an in-person appointment with a Licensing Officer for application support.

-If you own a non-principal-residence property in Newmarket, your legal options are:
+If you own a Newmarket property where no one is permanently living onsite, your legal options are:

-• Mid-term rental of 28 consecutive days or more (exempt from the STR bylaw)
+- Mid-term rental of 28 days or more (exempt from the STR bylaw)

-• Sell or hold if neither of the above fits your strategy
+- Sell or hold if neither fits your strategy

 Mid-term rentals (28+ nights) are popular for corporate relocations, travelling healthcare workers at Southlake Regional Health Centre, and insurance displacement guests.
 Furnished 30-night minimum listings sidestep the STR bylaw entirely.